comp129/comp55/docs/labs/10-Timer.md

 You can also try adding a way of viewing how much has elapsed by adding a start and end timer:
 1.)
 Declare a long start variable to record the starting time of timer 2.)
 Declare a long end variable to record when program finishes running 3.)
-The time elapsed is the difference between the end and start variable
+The time elapsed is the difference between the end and start variable 4.)
+Notice how the code runs every 1000 milliseconds or 1 second.

 ```java